-The Pastoral Internship Program partners Central Seminary with local churches to give each male M.Div. student a twelve-month, supervised ministry program.
-Designed to provide practical ministry experience for our students, this internship will develop essential pastoral skills through structured ministry opportunities in preaching, teaching, administration, leadership, and evangelism.
+The Pastoral Practicum is a partnership between Central Baptist Theological Seminary and local Baptist churches to give each male M.Div. student a twelve-month, supervised ministry program.
+Designed to provide practical ministry experience to all of our graduates, this practicum will develop essential pastoral skills through structured ministry opportunities in preaching, teaching, administration, leadership, and evangelism.